jdthorpe/kicad-module-parser/README.md

 git clone  https://github.com/KiCad/kicad-footprints.git
 popd

-# parse all the modules an error out if one of them fails to parse
+# parse all the modules and error out if one of them fails to parse
-node test
+node test.js
 ```